svaloumas/valet/README.md

 ## Overview

 At its core, `valet` is an asynchronous task executor.
+It executes the tasks concurrently, by leveraging the built-in concurrency support of the language.

 The user can define callbacks to be executed by the service and assign them to jobs.
 Every job can be assigned with a different user defined callback, a JSON payload with the data required for the callback to be executed, and an optional timeout interval.